Thermo-Elasticity Problems with Evolving Microstructures: Introduction

 Compared to the existing literature, our work brings several novelties:

 \begin{itemize} \item \textbf{No stopping criteria.} There are no stopping criteria encoded in the growth functions.
 As a consequence, the existence result is only local in time.
 In particular, showing the existence of a $\e$-independent time interval (which makes it possible to consider $\e\to0$) is more involved. \item \textbf{More general geometry.} Although we still assume a uniform growth at the level of the cells, we are considering a more general geometric setup compared to the growing or shrinking balls.
 In our setup, any $C^3$-regular inclusions can be considered.
 This is done by characterizing the evolution by a height function and employing the \textit{Hanzawa transformation} \cite{Pruss2016}.
-Since this transformation can also be used to describe a non-uniform cell evolution, this is also an important step to this more general case. \item \textbf{Interfacial stresses.} Related works are considering the case of precipitation.
+Since this transformation can also be used to describe a non-uniform cell evolution, this is also an important step to this more general case. \item \textbf{Interfacial stresses.} Related works consider the case of precipitation of chemical substances on the surfaces inside porous media (cf.~\cite{Gahn21,GahnPop23,Muntean2020}).
 Although these models are similar to phase transition models, there are also important differences.
 For one, inherently geometric quantities like the curvature (to account for surface stresses) have to be tracked within the problem. \end{itemize}

 This article is structured as follows.
 In \cref{sec:setting}, we introduce the setup of the moving geometry and the mathematical model equations of our system.
 This is followed by \cref{sec:weak_form}, where we list and discuss our mathematical assumptions.
 We also present here our concept of weak solution.
 In \cref{sec:interface_tracking}, we investigate the mathematical analysis of the $\e$-dependent problem and show that there is a unique local-in-time weak solution (see \cref{thm:main_existence}).
 Next, \cref{sec:homogenization} is dedicated to the derivation of the homogenization limit $\e\to0$ (\cref{thm:homogenization_limit}).
 Finally, in \cref{sec:discussion}, we discuss our results and point to future work relevant for this setting.